mezoni/peg/README.md

 Elements = @sepBy(Element, Separator) ;
 ```

-This is an optimized version of the following expression.
+This was an example of an optimized version of the following expression.

 ```
 v:(h:Element t:(Separator v:Element)* { $$ = [h, ...t]; })? { $$ = v ?? const []; }